Donald & JoAnna Atkinson

 A graduate of NBIC, Jeff struggled with meth related chemical dependency for over 20 years before surrendering his life to Christ at NBIC.

-In addition to his duties as PROGRAM DIRECTOR, Jeff is used by the Lord in nursing home outreach ministry in Emanuel County, Georgia, never failing to speak with great reverence of the elderly he is blessed to minister to on a weekly basis and the God who makes it possible.
+In addition to his duties as PROGRAM DIRECTOR, Jeff is used by the Lord in nursing home outreach ministry in Emanuel County, Georgia, never failing to speak with great reverence of the residents he is blessed to minister to on a bi-weekly basis and the God who makes it possible.

-Jeff is a loving father of two children, ages 10 ( beautiful girl) & 7 ( handsome boy), and is rumored to be done with chocolate ice cream for the foreseeable future.
+Jeff is a loving father of two children, ages 10 ( beautiful girl) & 7 ( handsome boy), and is very excited to see what God has planned for him.

 SHELBY G. SPIRES